hdlugas/MZsearch/README.md

   * GCMS case: CSV file of query mass spectrum/spectra to be identified.
 Each row should correspond to a mass spectrum, the left-most column should contain an identifier, and each of the other columns contains the intensity with respect to a single mass/charge ratio.
 Default: GCMS NIST WebBook library

 --reference_data: same format CSV file as query_data except of reference library spectra.

+--likely_reference_IDs: CSV file with one column containing the IDs of a subset of all compounds in the reference_data to be used in spectral library matching.
+Each ID in this file must be an ID in the reference library.
+Default: None (i.e. default is to use entire reference library)

 --similarity_measure: options are 'cosine', 'shannon', 'renyi', and 'tsallis'.